danielabar/ollama_chat/README.md

 ## Future Features

-WIP: Broadcast the question in a different styled div so it looks like a Q & A conversation

 ### Maybe related to marked plugin:
   * it removes line breaks, numbered and bullet lists, maybe need to explicitly style these somewhere
   * Also see advanced options: https://marked.js.org/using_advanced#options